-I’m sure this isn’t an isolated problem for Mr. Kiyosaki.
+I’m sure this isn’t an isolated problem for Kiyosaki.
 My guess is Warren Buffet can’t go anywhere without someone asking him what the market is going to do.
-Same for Donald Trump, Gary Vaynerchuk, or Steve Jobs when he was around.
+Same for Gary Vaynerchuk or Steve Jobs when he was around.
 We all want the secret.

-Now, I noticed Robert Kiyosaki seemed to be making a lot of effort to answer our questions without giving an actual answer.
+Now, I noticed Kiyosaki seemed to be exerting a lot of effort to answer our questions without giving an actual answer.
 I’m sure you’ve seen this before.
 He would say he’s buying oil, but he wouldn’t tell us by which means.
 He would tell us he’s buying real estate, but he wouldn’t tell us where or why.

-The 5 “G’s” That Hold Value During Recessions
+The 5 “Gs” That Hold Value During Recessions

-Now, after a lot of prodding, he did tell us there are 5 “G’s” he has learned will always go up in value during a recession.
+Now, after a lot of prodding, he did tell us there are 5 “Gs” he has learned will always go up in value during a recession.
 Without further ado, they are:

 Now, I’m inclined to believe this.
 I know when I started to accumulate a nice little amount of wealth, I got a lot more interested in researching the global economy.
 At first, you’re trying to grow wealth.
 Once you get a little, you get a lot more interested in preserving it.

 Kiyosaki shared one story of a man he knew who started buying massive amounts of ammunition in 2008 when there was talk of the economy tanking.
-A few years later, when the country in Africa he lived in fell into economic turmoil, he sold that ammunition for something like an 8,000% mark-up.
+A few years later, when the country in Africa he lived in fell into economic turmoil, he sold that ammunition for something like an 8,000% markup.
 That’s a pretty penny.

 Gasoline falls into this same category.
 When you aren’t sure if gas stations are going to stay open, everyone wants to stock up on gas.
 Companies that make gas can do very well.

 Grub is obvious.
 Owning food is vital to life.
 A starving person will pay anything to feed their kids.
-However, Robert took a bigger approach to this concept and wanted to own the land that grew food.
+However, Kiyosaki took a bigger approach to this concept and wanted to own the land that grew food.

-This brings us to the final two “G’s.”
-Gold and ground.
-Now, Gold performs well in any downturn.
+Now, gold performs well in any downturn.
 It doesn’t take a huge recession.
 People flock to gold because they believe it contains an inherent value when a countries currency value is in flux.

 Your investment can pay for itself, and people will always need somewhere to live.
 While it’s true that vacancies may go up if people are losing their jobs, it’s also true that others will be losing their houses and need somewhere to live.

 Hope for the Best, Prepare for the Worst

-Remember that more wealth is built during downturns in the economy than any other time.
+Remember that more wealth is built during downturns in the economy than at any other time.
 Be researched, be prepared, and be ready to strike when the iron is hot!

-I’d love to hear more about it in the comments below.
+Share in the comments below.